 Work On Your Soft Skills With Video-Based Short Courses

 Humour can be one of the most positive and uplifting interpersonal skills a person can have, but evidently, it needs to remain light-hearted and not cause offence.
-That said, if you feel your soft skills need attention, it’s easier and more convenient than ever to work on them, thanks to CPD-accredited video-based short courses from OCA.
+That said, if you feel your soft skills need attention, it’s easier and more convenient than ever to work on them, thanks to CPD-endorsed video-based short interpersonal courses from OCA.